Title: Grade-A Man Meat

 Well karma—the bitch, certainly didn't think so.

 Ichiraku Ramen Bar was a modest little restaurant located at downtown Konoha.
 It wasn't much, but it was the place where Uzumaki Naruto and Uchiha Sasuke spent their—practically since childhood—days hanging out.
 It was sort of a tradition for them to eat lunch there almost every day; and since it was tradition, they treated it as if it were sacred.
-Hence, they came everyday to eat lunch with each other, no questions asked—even if the concept did sound kind of gay, Sasuke thought to himself.
+Hence, they came everyday to eat lunch together, no questions asked.
+Even if the concept did sound kind of gay, Sasuke admittedly thought.

 Two weeks ago

 Why didn't he notice her before?
 He asked himself.
 He knew it was impossible and borderline ridiculous for him not to notice such a gorgeous, pretty little thing like her.
 She wasn't that tall—she was petite, actually.
 But she had just the right amount of curves and the most striking features; truly a captivating sight to see: cotton candy pink hair, clear green eyes, picture perfect smile.

 Sasuke knew that he wasn't the only one who kept glancing—not ogling, he corrected himself—at her.
 The men in the little dingy restaurant were practically eye-fucking the girl.